No More Soggy Salads

 The History of the Salad Spinner

 It is a relatively new invention that was first patented in France in 1972.
-It was also know as a "salad dryer" or a "salad washer" and even a "salad tosser."
+It was also known as a "salad dryer", a "salad washer" and even a "salad tosser."
 The name "spinner" was patented in the version created by an inventor in Hong Kong.
-The various patents emerged when the different mechanisms such as cranks, pull cords, pumps and electric were invented.
+The various patents emerged when different mechanisms such as cranks, pull cords, pumps and electric were invented.

 This gadget made its way to the American mass market in 1974 and was a huge success.
 There were some critics who thought it would not last because they thought it was a new gourmet "fad," but that proved to be untrue.
 It is still a common household appliance today.